 Q-20: Does the employee provide a conducive environment for other employees at the workplace?

 A: A good leader will know the importance of working in harmony and peace within the organization.
 A person who manifests these qualities is often considered a good leader.

 Difference between 360 Degree Feedback and Traditional Feedback

-1. Well-rounded approach: Most of the traditional review methods involve the individual employees getting a feedback from their direct reporting authority or manager.
-360 degree feedback involves feedback from other additional sources like peers, managers and direct reporting authority.
+Most of the traditional review methods involve individual employees getting feedback from their direct reporting authority or manager.
+360-degree feedback requires quality input from other additional sources like peers.

-2. Futuristic approach: While some debate, on the role of 360 degree feedback, there are others who say traditional review system is backward looking.
-On the contrary, 360 degree feedback has a more futuristic approach, where employees can identify their strengths and weaknesses and work on the developmental steps that can help them perform better in their workplace.
+Unlike traditional reviews or feedback, 360-degree feedback has a more futuristic approach, where employees can identify their strengths and weaknesses.
+They then work on the developmental steps that can help them perform better in their workplace.

-3. It’s is a subtle mechanism: 360 degree feedback is a subtle feedback mechanism where the strengths and weaknesses are identified rather than what did the employee do right or wrong or how he/she behave in a certain situation.
+360-degree feedback is an ingenious mechanism to identify strengths and weaknesses rather than analyze what the employee does right or wrong.
 It gives a broader perspective to the organization to identify the areas of improvement for their employees.

 Advantages of 360 Degree Feedback

 This feedback tool helps increase self-awareness within the employees.
 Since it’s an anonymous feedback process, honest feedback regarding an employee’s behavior is usually registered.
 Employees can go through the feedback and mark their areas of improvement.